Badal-Jha/Badal-Jha/README.md

 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 🌱 &nbsp; Enthusiast in Backend development and blockchain .
 - 💬 Ask me about **Nodejs,ReactJs, Data structure and Algorithms.**
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I belive, a perfect cup of tea can be the ultimate solution for any stress.

 <h3 align="left">Connect with me:</h3>
 <p align="left">